Heinrich Sterr: Defense of the Reich

-On 17 September 1944, the Allied Forces launched Operation Market Garden to seize the bridges to Arnhem.
-This forced the urgent transfer of the ill-prepared IV.
-Gruppe of JG 54 to the west because Luftwaffe aviation regiments were still rebuilding after many were hammered during the Normandy invasion.
+On 14 September, IV.
+Gruppe was withdrawn from the Eastern Front and relocated to Löbnitz.
+Three days later, the Allied Forces launched Operation Market Garden to seize the bridges to Arnhem.
+This forced the urgent transfer of IV.
+Gruppe of JG 54 to Plantlünne where the unit was subordinated to the 3.
+Jagd Division (3rd Fighter Division).
 This was now a different air war - not the low-level dogfighting and pursuits of the Eastern Front, but the high-altitude engagement against the massive American bomber formations, and their hundreds of escort fighters.
 With such odds stacked against them, it was often just luck if a pilot would survive.
 In just 3 weeks, IV.
 Gruppe of JG 54 lost 30 pilots for only 10 victories - and was soon pulled out the line to reform for the second time in a month.

-In early November, Sterr was formally appointed as the Staffelkapitän of 16.
-Staffel of JG 54, the unit he had served with for nearly his entire combat career.
-Flying Fw 190 A-8 (Werknummer 171684), Sterr was killed in action on 26 November 1944 while during his landing approach at an airfield at Vörden.
+Flying Fw 190 A-8 (Werknummer 171684), Sterr was killed in action on 26 November 1944 during his landing approach at an airfield at Vörden.
 He was shot down by a Republic P-47 Thunderbolt piloted by Captain P.L.
 Larsen from the 78th Fighter Group.
 He was nominated for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was succeeded by Leutnant Paul Brandt as commander of 16.
 Staffel of JG 54.